Coarse Information Design: Convex Value Functions

-In fact, the characterization of (\ref{phi}) and (\ref{mu}) can extend to general value functions where $u'$ is a general signed measure with a well-behaved Radon-Nikodym derivative (with respect to Lebesgue measure) and the conditional ``expectations'' are calculated accordingly, provided that the constrained-optimal information structure is indeed interval-partitional (see Section \ref{section:s-shaped} and Section \ref{generalsection}).
+The characterization of (\ref{phi}) and (\ref{mu}) can extend to general value functions where $u'$ is a general signed measure with a well-behaved Radon-Nikodym derivative (with respect to Lebesgue measure) and the conditional ``expectations'' are calculated accordingly.
+We will provide more details in Sections \ref{section:s-shaped} and \ref{generalsection}.

-Theorem \ref{dualexpectation} provides a necessary condition for the optimal information structure.
-The next result identifies environments under which the equation system has a unique solution and therefore becomes also sufficient.
-Notice that logconcave distributions contain a wide range of distributions and are widely adopted in information economics.
+Theorem \ref{dualexpectation} gives the necessary condition for the optimal $N$-interval partition.
+The next result identifies environments under which the equation system has a unique solution, and therefore the necessary condition is also sufficient.
+Logconcave priors are commonly used in information economics and are satisfied in many classes of probability distributions.
+In contrast, logconcavity of $u''$ concerns an endogenous object---the curvature of the value function.
+In binary decision problems where the receiver has private information, the logconcavity of $u''$ is equivalent to the prior distribution of the receiver's private signal being logconcave, as illustrated in the purchase decision example (Example \ref{pd}).
+Later, we discuss a principal-agent problem (Example \ref{ex:pa}) and a coarse mechanism design problem (Example \ref{ex:cmd}), where the curvature distribution can also be logconcave.